aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `allowedTokensList`

-Used to specify the available tokens by their NEAR intents asset IDs.
+Specifies the available tokens by their NEAR intents asset IDs.
 It will only be possible to select tokens from this list in both the source and the target inputs.

 ### `allowedSourceTokensList`

-Used to specify the available **source** tokens by their NEAR intents asset IDs.
+Specifies the available **source** tokens by their NEAR intents asset IDs.
 It will only be possible to select tokens from this list in the source input.

 ### `allowedTargetTokensList`

-Used to specify the available **target** tokens by their NEAR intents asset IDs.
+Specifies the available **target** tokens by their NEAR intents asset IDs.
 It will only be possible to select tokens from this list in the target input.

 ### `filterTokens`